 What is print-on-demand (POD)?

-Print-on-demand (POD) is a printing technology and business process in which new copies of a book (or other document) are not printed until an order has been received, and only the number of copies required by that order, are printed.
-So if an order for one book is received, only one book is printed.
-However, the term is frequently used by printers offering small print runs or books run off a digital press.
+Print-on-demand (POD) is a printing workflow process in which a book is not printed until an order for it has been received, and only the number of copies actually ordered are printed.
+So, if an order for just one book is received, only one book is printed.

 The benefits of print-on-demand

-- There is little or no waste from unsold products
+- Little or no waste from unsold books

-- Products do not need to be kept in stock so there are no warehousing, handling or inventory accounting costs
+- No warehousing, handling or inventory accounting costs

 - Books can be printed within a matter of hours on placement of order

-- Response to a book can be tested before huge investments are made in litho printing
+- Response to a book can be tested before huge investments are made in larger print runs

-- Revised versions of the book can be made very easily and as needed
+- Revised versions of the book can be made very easily, as needed

-- There is increased choice in books for consumers due to the low-cost entry levels for the publisher and self-publishing author
+- There is a greater choice of books for consumers due to lower costs for publishers and self-publishing authors

 Are there any limitations with print-on-demand?